 However, the agency did reveal that Grab has about US$3.2 billion worth of unrestricted cash and cash equivalents as of 30 Sep 2020; stating that this ‘will be sufficient to cover negative operating cash flow, capital spending at its transport and food delivery businesses and scheduled debt maturities over at least the next two-three years”.

 Buy Altimeter Growth Corp.
 (Nasdaq: AGC) Shares

-Alternatively, you could buy Altimeter Growth Corp’s shares to indirectly invest in Grab as AGC shares will become Grab shares when the SPAC deal goes through.
+You could buy Altimeter Growth Corp’s shares to indirectly invest in Grab as AGC shares will become Grab shares when the SPAC deal goes through.

-Also, the news of this SPAC deal is already being priced in.
+But, do note that the news of this SPAC deal is already being priced in.